 (2) The underdog

-An evens or pick ’em bet is when two teams are so close in terms of level of play that the sportsbook decides to price them as equally likely to win or lose.
-In such a case, bettors would receive the same amount of money bet on the pick.
-In this instance, bettors would win $100 on a $100 wager, thus totaling $200.
-An evens or pick ‘em will usually have the word “evens” or “pick ‘em” listed on the moneyline.
-It will be represented by the equal wager amount (+100), or a combination of the terms such as (Evens +100).
+In this instance, bettors would win $100 on a $100 wager, thus totaling a $200 payout.
+An even or pick ‘em game will usually have the word ‘even’ (EV) or ‘pick ‘em’ (PK) listed on the moneyline.
+It will be represented by the equal wager amount (+100), or a combination of the terms such as (Even +100).
 A winning even or pick ‘em play by a bettor will pay out the same amount wagered.